florentpoujol/Daneel/readme.md

 Triggers must have the `Trigger` ScriptedBehavior and you must set its `radius` public property (don't forget to tick the box).

 * When a triggerable gameObject enters a trigger for the first frame (it is in range this frame, but it wasn't the last frame), the message `OnTriggerEnter` is sent on the gameObject.
-* As long as a gameObject stays under a trigger's radius, the message `OnTriggerStay` is sent on the gameObject (each frame, by each trigger the gameObject is in range of).
+* As long as a gameObject stays in range of one or several trigger(s), the message `OnTriggerStay` is sent on the gameObject (each frame, by each trigger the gameObject is in range of).
-* The frame a gameObject leaves the trigger's radius (it is not in range this frame but was in range the last frame), the message `OnTriggerExit` is send on the gameObject.
+* The frame a gameObject leaves a trigger's radius (it is not in range this frame but was in range the last frame), the message `OnTriggerExit` is send on the gameObject.

 Each of these functions receive the trigger gameObject as argument.